reid15/DataViewer/ReadMe.txt

 Repository Contents:
 Bin: The compiled program
 Source: Visual Studio solution with the C# source code
-SQLScripts: SQL Server scripts to set up test databases.
+SQLScripts: SQL Server scripts to set up test data.
 	TestData.sql: Create tables with test data, as well as creating stored procedures to access that test data.

 Configuration: